 - Ginko: With a unique leaf shape and bold yellow hue, ginkos are beautiful autumn trees.
 Towering up to 80 feet tall, they can be viewed in zones four to nine.

 - Dogwood: While they are commonly loved for their flowers in spring, dogwoods also boast gorgeous fall colors.
 They can be seen in zones five to nine.

-- Sweetgum: Featuring star-shaped, glossy leaves, sweetgum trees shine in yellow, red and purple during the fall.
+- Sweetgum: Sweetgum trees feature star-shaped, glossy leaves that shine in yellow, red and purple during the fall.
 View these shimmering beauties in warmer zones five to nine.

 - Sourwood: A perfect tree for viewing in the South, sourwood features yellow, red and purple leaves.
 These trees can be found in zones five to nine.

-- Sassafras: Found in zones four to nine, sassafras trees feature orange, red, purple and yellow in the fall.
+- Sassafras: Sassafras trees, found in zones four to nine, feature orange, red, purple and yellow in the fall.
 Their mitten and three-pronged leaves make them easy to recognize and enjoy.

 - Bald cypress: As a deciduous conifer, bald cypress trees feature orange and red colors in winter and a distinct triangular shape.
 You can watch bald cypress glow in zones four to ten.

 - Sunburst honey locust: The fern-like leaves of the sunburst honey locust turn a lovely yellow with a touch of green in the fall.
 View sunburst honey locust in zones four to nine.

 Make KOA Campgrounds Your Home Base for Fall Foliage This Fall

 With over 500 locations across the U.S. and Canada, Kampgrounds of America is your perfect home base for fall foliage viewing.
 Whether you head north to the White Mountains or west to the Rockies, there is a KOA Campground right around the corner during your road trip.